vikiehm/gc-ppsm/README.md

 - Run the setup_matlab() file (Adjust the path to the repo beforehand)

 ## Run the Code
+- Run `processing/downsample_mesh.py` to downsample the meshes from the data folder to low resolution
 - Run `matlab/call_main.m` to solve the partial-to-partial shape matching problem on low resolution
 - Run `processsing/gen_high_res_mat.py` to generate the high resolution solution based on the given low resolution solution